Rabies in Children

 Type of animal involved (domestic pet or wild animal)

-Type of exposure (cut, scratch, licking of open wound)
+Type of exposure (cut, scratch, or licking of open wound)

-Part of the body involved (hand, leg, face, etc.)
+Part of the body involved (hand, leg, or face)

 Number of exposures